Google Drive Videos: 6 Business Use Cases

 A Google Drive video can be inserted into a Google Slides presentation.

 1. Google Drive video URLs are long.
-Before sharing a link in an email, using a URL shortener like bit.ly is best.
-Plus, you’ll get some high-level activity metrics.
+Instead of sharing a native link in Gmail, consider using a hyperlink or a URL shortener, such as bit.ly.
+Additionally, you’ll receive high-level activity metrics with the latter.

 5. If you want to upload many raw footage files to a Google Drive folder, you can do this easily by dragging and dropping a group of video files into a folder.

-6. A downside to hosting videos on Google Drive is that you cannot change the still shot or thumbnail that appears.
+6. As mentioned above, a downside to hosting videos on Google Drive is that you cannot change the still shot or thumbnail that appears.

-7. Most versions of Google Workspace have per-user storage limits.
+7. Most versions of Google Workspace have individual storage limits per user.
 For example, the Business Starter edition limits a user to 30 GB (unless additional storage is purchased) of Drive storage.
-Therefore, users should monitor their available storage—especially since videos tend to have large file sizes.
+Therefore, users should monitor their available storage, especially since videos tend to have large file sizes.

-9. In January 2024, Google added the ability to share a link that takes a user to a specific time in the video.
+9. In January 2024, Google introduced the ability to share a link that directs users to a specific time in the video.